chchtv11/RB101/notes.md

 **Data Structure**
 - Can indicate that the data structure will be an array
-- Since arryas are practically universal, you don't need to wait until the coding step to define truthiness
+- Since arrays are practically universal, you don't need to wait until the coding step to define this detail, it's still high-level
-- Its still high-level

 **Algorithm**
 - Avoid implementation detail
 - Don't write in pseudocode first.
 Start with plain English
 - Update the algorithm based on changes made during the implementation step, or to make notes from implementation
-- Don't worry about efficiency
+- Don't worry about efficiency yet

 **Coding**
 - If using helper method: Write first & test separately